It will affect your credit rating

 Bank account - can I still have one?

 Yes, however we would always recommend, where possible, to have a bank account with a bank you don’t owe money to.
 We’ll let you know if this is needed in your case and help you to do this before you sign your Trust Deed.

 Credit file - how does it affect it?

 Your credit file will be updated to show that you’ve signed a Trust Deed and this information will remain on your credit file for a period of time, however, once discharged from your Trust Deed, you can obtain a certificate of discharge which you can then register with credit reference agencies to allow you to rebuild your credit rating.

 In most cases people can sign a Trust Deed without any impact on their employment, but it’s always advisable to check your contract of employment or speak to your HR manager/department.

 What if I'm self-employed?

-If you are Self Employed, you are still eligible for a Trust Deed.
-Many Self Employed people enter in to Trust Deeds and can carry on with their trade.
+If you’re Self Employed, you’re still eligible for a Trust Deed.
+Many Self Employed people enter into Trust Deeds and can still carry on with their trades.

 Completion of the Trust Deed - what happens after?

-fter the 48 month period (or otherwise agreed timescale) is over you are legally discharged from your debts.
-You will receive a certificate of discharge from your Trustee and your credit file will show you have completed your Trust Deed, this is when you can start to rebuild your credit rating.
+After the 48 month period (or otherwise agreed timescale) is over, you’re legally discharged from your debts.
+You’ll receive a certificate of discharge from your Trustee and your credit file will show you’ve completed your Trust Deed, this is when you can start to rebuild your credit rating.